Yumna-Hamdy/myPortfolio/content/project/Flikr_Like_App/index.md

 ---
 title: Flikr-like Application
-summary: Developed in the backend of a Flickr-like application uing Django framework, MongoDB NoSQL database
+summary: Developed in the backend of a Flickr-like application using Django framework, MongoDB NoSQL database
 tags:
-  - Deep Learning
+  - Web-Dev
 #date: "2023-02-2023-04"

 # Optional external URL for project (replaces project detail page).